rsdoiel/antenna/planet.md

 date: 2025-05-23, from: RTÉ News

-A man aged in his 60s has been arrested as part of the investigation into an explosion in Creeslough, Co Donegal in 2022 in which ten people died.
+A man aged in his 60s has been arrested as part of the investigation into an explosion in Creeslough, Co Donegal, in 2022 in which ten people died.

 <br>